National Defense and Security Council (Vietnam)

-The National Defense and Security Council is an agency of the Socialist Republic of Vietnam, tasked with overseeing the defence and security of the country during a state of emergency or war.
+The National Defense and Security Council is a constitutional agency of the Socialist Republic of Vietnam, tasked with overseeing the defence and security of the country during a state of emergency or war.
+The Council is headed by the President of Vietnam.

 History

 The National Defense and Security Council of the Socialist Republic of Vietnam traces its roots to the Supreme National Defence Council of the Democratic Republic of Vietnam (commonly called North Vietnam), established in 1948.
 In 1960, under the new constitution adopted in 1959, the name of the agency became the National Defence Council.
 The National Defense and Security Council took its current form in 1992 when a new constitution was promulgated.